anilzen/anilzen.github.io/content/post/empirical-infinity/index.md

 ---
 title: How far is infinity?
 subtitle: Infinity may be closer than you think
-summary: Infinity may be closer than you think
+summary: Infinity may be closer than you think.

 projects: []
 date: "2021-09-08T00:00:00Z"